citycoins/governance/ccips/ccip-009/ccip-009-citycoins-vrf-v2.md

 Through the `get-rnd` function, the contract:

-- checks the `BlockRnd` map to see if the random integer has been saved
+- checks the `RandomUintAtBlock` map to see if the random integer has been saved
   - if yes, returns the saved random integer
   - if no, it then:
     - fetches the on-chain VRF proof for the given block height